reHackable/awesome-reMarkable/README.md

 ### Games

 - [retris](https://github.com/LinusCDE/retris) - Play a clone of the popular block stacking game with either buttons or swipe guestures.
-- [minesweeper](https://rmkit.dev/apps/minesweeper) - A mine detection game
+- [minesweeper](https://rmkit.dev/apps/minesweeper) - A mine detection game.

 ### Launchers

 - [draft-reMarkable](https://github.com/dixonary/draft-reMarkable) - A launcher for the reMarkable tablet, which wraps around the standard interface.
 - [oxide](https://github.com/Eeems/oxide/releases) - A launcher application for the reMarkable tablet.
-- [remux](https://rmkit.dev/apps/remux) - A multi-tasking launcher for the reMarkable tablet
+- [remux](https://rmkit.dev/apps/remux) - A multi-tasking launcher for the reMarkable tablet.

 ## Cloud Tools